 What to say when contacting our Clearing call centre

 Find out what to say when you contact us about Clearing.
-Our guide includes tips on what to prepare in advance of the day and what you'll need to hand when you call or chat to us online.
+Our guide includes tips on what to prepare in advance of the day and what you'll need to hand when you call us.

 What to say when you contact us